oVirt/ovirt-site/source/development/sample-user-portals.html.md

 *   [oVirt Python SDK](http://www.ovirt.org/Python-sdk)
 *   Ruby currently does not have a separate oVirt SDK, we use [rbovirt](https://github.com/abenari/rbovirt), which contains partial REST bindings to basic operations.

-### Enabling SPICE console connections
+## Enabling SPICE console connections

 The Portals enable user to connect to VM via SPICE under Firefox or Internet Explorer.
 In order to start a SPICE session we need to set a ticket for the VM (SDK call), the ticket is the spice password.
 We also need the host IP and port which provided via the display entity (a property of VM).

-Ticket and Display details in Firefox:
+## Ticket and Display details in Firefox

 ![](SpiceJavascript.png "SpiceJavascript.png")